Week 1 - Introduction to the Course

 Introduction

 Welcome to the course, The Case for Christianity: Strengthening Faith with Reason, Logic, and Fact.
-In this course, we'll be walking through the book, On Guard: Defending Your Faith with Reason and Precision by William Lane Craig, which is available as a paperback book or a Kindle book (ebook).
-If you would like, you can also purchase the study guide - On Guard Study Guide by William Lane Craig and Dennis W. Fuller, which is available as a paperback.
+In this course, we'll be walking through the book, On Guard: Defending Your Faith with Reason and Precision by William Lane Craig.
+Copies of the book will be available for free for you to pick up when you arrive on Aug.20.

 Making use of the book, On Guard